© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Three bowl barrows on Northport Heath, 940m and 985m north east of Alpha Farm is a scheduled monument protected by Historic England under reference 1019147.
 View the official record →

-The Three bowl barrows on Northport Heath, situated northeast of Alpha Farm in Dorset, are a Bronze Age funerary monument consisting of three distinct mounds.
+Three bowl barrows on Northport Heath is a Bronze Age funerary monument complex located near Alpha Farm in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019147.

 Three bowl barrows on Northport Heath, 940m and 985m north east of Alpha Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019147.